d1gg/d1gg/README.md

 ### Hi there 👋

 - 🧑🏼‍💻 former university labtech (it/logistics)
-- 💿 lecturer and recording / mastering engineer
+- 💿 lecturer and audio engineer
 - 🏠 several years in the 🇺🇸 / now northern Germany 🌊
 - 🎸 musician 🤘 metal / prog / fusion
 - 🔭 currently working on self hosting various projects